-We created this flowchart in order to make the process as efficient as possible, as well as to ensure that our analysts use the same metrics when working independently on the same project.
+We created this flowchart in order to make the process of evaluating backlinks as efficient as possible, as well as to ensure that our analysts use the same metrics when working independently on the same project.
 We hope you find our chart as useful as we have.

 Brief explanations follow below.